leeroybrun/node-http-server/README.md

 ## Routing

-You don't have to define routes somewhere in your code.
+You don't have to define routes in your code.
 Juste create a file in the `routes/` folder and you are ready to go !

 Routes works as follow : `/routeName/handler/param1/param2/...`